RayVinc/JapaneseLearningBuddy_AI/README.md

 # JapaneseLearningBuddy_AI
-A tool that helps you learn japanese by giving you the opportunity to chat with a japanese based LLM (BertJapanese - https://huggingface.co/docs/transformers/model_doc/bert-japanese).
+A tool that helps you learn japanese by giving you the opportunity to chat with a japanese based LLM (BertJapanese - https://huggingface.co/docs/transformers/model_doc/bert-japanese) and a user interface that allows you to type japanese with a our typical roman characters, which will then be transformed into japanese characters.
+For example, typing "nihon" would convert to "にほん".
+This method is called the **Romanji Input** and is commonly used by japanese natives amongst other input methods.